 Rodenticides can harm wildlife; please use carefully

-Throughout California, the careless use of poison baits used to control rodents has injured and killed numerous wild animals and pets.
-This is because scavenging birds like owls, hawks, and predators such as raccoons, foxes, skunks and coyotes that eat dead or dying rodents that have consumed these baits will also be poisoned.
+Throughout California, the use of poison baits used to control rodents has injured and killed numerous wild animals and pets.
+This is because predatory and scavenging birds and mammals like owls, hawks, raccoons, foxes, skunks and coyotes that eat dead or dying rodents that have consumed these baits will also be poisoned.

 Protect your wild neighbors and pets from accidental poisoning.
-Use all pesticides very carefully and follow all label directions, or chose organic or mechanical pest control methods.
+Use all pesticides very carefully and follow all label directions, or choose non-chemical pest control methods.